wp-plugins/work-the-flow-file-upload/README.txt

 == Installation ==

-Use the normal wordpress installer or extract the archive into the plugins directory into a folder named wtf-fu.
+Use the normal wordpress installer or extract the archive into the plugins directory into a folder named work-the-flow-file-upload.

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'wtf-fu'
+2. Search for 'work-the-flow-file-upload'
 3. Click 'Install Now'
-4. Activate the wtf-fu plugin on the Plugin dashboard
+4. Activate the work-the-flow-file-upload plugin on the Plugin dashboard

 = Uploading in WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `wtf-fu.zip` from your computer
+3. Select `work-the-flow-file-upload.zip` from your computer
 4. Click 'Install Now'
-5. Activate the wtf-fu plugin in the Plugin dashboard
+5. Activate the work-the-flow-file-upload plugin in the Plugin dashboard

 = Using FTP =

-1. Download `wtf-fu.zip`
+1. Download `work-the-flow-file-upload.zip`
-2. Extract the `wtf-fu` directory to your computer
+2. Extract the `work-the-flow-file-upload` directory to your computer
-3. Upload the `wtf-fu` directory to the `/wp-content/plugins/` directory
+3. Upload the `work-the-flow-file-upload` directory to the `/wp-content/plugins/` directory
-4. Activate the wtf-fu plugin in the Plugin dashboard
+4. Activate the work-the-flow-file-upload plugin in the Plugin dashboard

 == Frequently Asked Questions ==